Here are all the places I’ve been fat, loud and shouty in the media

 Ontario Morning from CBC Radio with Wei Chen

 Journalist Amanda Scriver chats with Wei Chen about why diet culture and the whole "New Year, New Me" mantra is bullshit.
 Plus why more people need to subscribe to body neutrality.

 Journalist Amanda Scriver believes The Walrus relates to readers on a level that other publications simply can't.

 Ama Scriver sits down with Becky and Danielle to talk all things mainstream feminism and where fat women and other folks outside the binary fit into the conversation

-New zine collective, Femme Folio, plans to tackles issues of language, fat-shaming and what body positive really means
+New zine collective, Femme Folio, co-created by Amanda Scriver alongside Jessica Laforet and Monster Cliche who plan to tackles issues of language, fat-shaming and what body positive really means

 She Does The City